 To note, the Office for National Statistics (ONS) is running a small pilot to find out whether the Coronavirus (COVID-19) Infection Survey could be used as an early warning system for Influenza (flu) and another respiratory virus called respiratory syncytial virus (RSV) in the community.
-More information will be published on this work in due course.
+More information and findings can be found in the recent ONS blog post, The Bigger Picture: Using the COVID-19 Infection Survey to track other infections and accompanying dataset.